Homemade French Crullers with Honey Glaze.

 French Crullers were not in my baking plan for the week.

 I had intended to bake a strawberry cake with pistachio Italian Meringue Buttercream.
-If that sounds as good to you as it does to me, I can assure you, it’s coming up next.
-And, it will be baked in my brand new double oven!!!
+If that sounds as good to you as it does to me, it’s coming up next.
+And, it will be baked in my brand new double oven!
 Which will be delivered TODAY.
 Halle-freeking-lujah and praise the baking gods!

 As mentioned earlier in the week in this post about Salted Caramel Doughnut Holes, my oven went out last week.
-While I’ve pushed the limits of what can be baked in a toaster oven to a surprising degree, I don’t think baking a cake in there is a great idea.
-So, out again came the fryer and hello French Crullers, where have you been all my life.
+While I’ve pushed the limits of what can be baked in a toaster oven, I don’t think baking a cake in there is a great idea.
+So, out came the fryer and hello French Crullers, where have you been all my life.